-In addition, it is a requirement of section 11(e) that the asset be "used" by the taxpayer for the purposes of his or her trade.
+In addition, it is a requirement of section 11(e) that the asset be "used" by the taxpayer for the purposes of the taxpayer's trade.
 Thus, an asset acquired before the commencement of trade that is not "used" during the pre-trade period will not qualify for a deduction under section 11A.
-This could happen if the asset is placed in storage pending the commencement of trade.
+This could happen if the asset is, for example, placed in storage pending the commencement of trade.